 As for the popup of Nordic Expat Shop, they appear in the most smooth way so that it does not give a jump-scare effect to the visitors.

 The brand offers a deal in return for the visitors' email addresses.

 Also, the popup submit button says "I'm feeling lucky" in order not to bore the visitors.

 Bulgari is an Italian luxury brand known for its jewelry, watches, fragrances, accessories, and leather goods.

-They went really big with their popup.
-It takes up half of the website with a beautiful jewelry photo next to it.
+They went enormous with their popup.
+It takes up half of the website with the actress Anne Hathaway.

 The design is also very modern and goes well with the brand image.